hobson/hobson.github.io/_posts/2016-09-10--Python-Birth-Microsecond-Paradox.md

 #      1 148685188
 ```

+## BINGO!

-BINGO!
-The clock did a 2-step for the same microsecond a 3 times out of 100:
+The clock did a 2-step for the same microsecond, 3 times out of 100:

 ```bash
 cat /tmp/collidetime.*.log | sort | uniq -c | grep -e '\b[2-9]\b'